-Until it is 6 to 10 years old a cabbage tree would not flower and therefore have slender unbranched stem.
-In spring and early summer, sweetly perfumed flowers are produced in large dense panicles (flower spikes) that are 0.6 to 1 m long, bearing 5,000 to 10,000 white or creamy-white flowers and produce up to 40,000 seeds.
-After its first flowering the cabbage tree will start to branch, as the flower panicle arises from the growing tip.
+Until it is 6 to 10 years old a cabbage tree will not flower.
+Therefore they have slender unbranched stems.
+In spring and early summer, sweetly perfumed flowers are produced in large dense panicles that are 0.6 to 1 m long.
+They bear 5,000 to 10,000 creamy-white flowers and produce up to 40,000 seeds.
+After its first flowering the cabbage tree will start to branch.
 From this point onwards, each successive flowering causes further branching.

 The berries, white or blueish fruits, are about 7 mm in diameter and eagerly eaten by birds, including the bellbird and New Zealand pigeon.

-The cabbage tree is one of the few New Zealand forest trees, that can recover from fire.
-Due to its protected rhizomes under the ground it can renew its trunk from the rhizome’s buds.
-As an advantage to other trees it can regenerate itself quickly and the fire has eliminated competing plants.
+The cabbage tree is one of the few New Zealand forest trees that can recover from fire.
+Its ability to recover is due to the protected rhizomes under the ground, which spread quite deep and are almost similar to a carrot underground.
+If fire burns the tree, it can renew its trunk from the rhizome’s buds.
+As an advantage to other trees, it can regenerate itself quickly when compared with other native tree species.

-The leaves of the cabbage tree contain oils which make them burn readily, but the same oils are also slowing down the decay of fallen leaves, so that a dense mat, preserving the seeds of other plants from germinating, can be build up.
+The leaves of the cabbage tree contain oils which make them burn easily.
+However it’s these same oils which allow for easier seed germination on the ground as when a Cabbage tree leaf falls the oils slow the decay of the leaves.
+As the tree sheds it’s leaves it creates a mat on the ground which covers and protects the germinating seeds below.
 Eventually the leaves will break down and will form a fertile soil around the tree.
-The seeds of the cabbage tree also store oil, which means they remain viable for several years and can germinate in great numbers after a bush fire cleared up the land of vegetation, making the most of the light and spaces opened up around them.
+The seeds of the cabbage tree also store oil, which means they remain viable for several years and can germinate in great numbers after a bush fire clears up.